snerpton/textbox-multiple-character-limited/README.md

 Aim
 ----------------------------------
 The last task of the Umbraco AngularJS/Belle workshop in London last week, was to build our own datatype.
 I decided on a textarea with a configurable character limit, as this is something we repeatedly find useful at Blueprint Web Tech.
-I also decided I would like to be able to unit test the new datatype using Karma/Jamine, as the Angular JS tutorials I've played around with impress the importance of this good practise.
+I also decided I would like to be able to unit test the new datatype using Karma/Jamine, as the Angular JS tutorials I've played around with impress the importance of this as good practise.